 - It is yet another viewpoint.

 - Be careful about the so-called guides who charge around Rs.
 300 to take you on a tour of the viewpoint.
 Just go on your own and enjoy the viewpoint.

 - One needs to climb some stairs to reach the actual viewpoint.
 On the way, there is a homemade chocolate and oil factory.

-- When we were there, it was all covered in fog, so we didn’t take efforts to climb to the top.
+- When we were there, it was all covered in fog, so we didn’t make an effort to climb to the top.

 - This place had a vendor selling hot bhajias which was finger-licking good.
-He was so busy that he ran out of the stock in no time.
+He was so busy that he was out of stock in no time.
 We also had hot corn and fresh lime soda here.

 - Again, beware of monkeys here.